 - A fine of $2,000 to $500,000 (at the court’s discretion).4

 Whether the defendant is convicted of a class 3 or 4 felony, the defendant must register as a Colorado sex offender.5

 3. Is sex registration required if convicted?

 Yes.
-Defendants convicted of child enticement as a class 4 felony must register with law enforcement on the sex offender registry for 10 years.
+Under Colorado law, defendants convicted of child enticement as a class 4 felony must register with law enforcement on the sex offender registry for 10 years.
 But defendants convicted of child enticement as a class 3 felony must register for 20 years.6

 4. How can a defense attorney help?